Diseases Of The Arteries Veins And Lymphatic System Short Answers

 • The overlying skin is shiny and tense

-• Surface is irregular.
+• The surface is irregular.

 Lymphosarcoma Treatment: